-The New Branded Mobile App pop up box will remind you to contact your Customer Success Manager if you need help on retrieving the data required by the creation process.
+The New Branded Mobile App pop up box will remind you to contact your Customer Experience Manager if you need help on retrieving the data required by the creation process.
 In fact, you’ll be asked for some technical information regarding mobile app stores and developer consoles in the following steps.
 Please note that it is strongly advised that you perform this process with a technical partner’s assistance.
 In the bottom part of the pop-up box, you can see the number of available tokens.

 For further information about tokens, refer to the next paragraph.
 If you have enough tokens to proceed, press Continue.
 If you need more tokens in order to continue creating your app, you can select Get Tokens, which will open the Communication Center.
-When you reach the Communication Center, contact your Customer Success Manager, requesting him or her to provide you with new tokens.
+When you reach the Communication Center, contact your Customer Experience Manager, requesting him or her to provide you with new tokens.

 Tokens are used in order to create a new branded mobile app.
-You can buy them through your Customer Success Manager.
+You can buy them through your Customer Experience Manager.
 Once you have bought them, they are associated with your account.
-To know how many available tokens you have, you can contact the Customer Success Team (if your plan includes this option) or you can start creating a new app (the number of available tokens is shown in the New Branded Mobile App pop up box).
+To know how many available tokens you have, you can contact the Customer Experience Team (if your plan includes this option) or you can start creating a new app (the number of available tokens is shown in the New Branded Mobile App pop up box).
 Every time you create a new app, tokens are automatically scaled down.
 Please note that you only need a new token if you want to publish your branded app.
 You don’t need a new token when you update your app.